LIVE MUSIC VENUE

 OMAHA NATIVE LED THE INTERNATIONAL SWEETHEARTS OF RHYTHM

 THE NORTH OMAHA NATIVE PLAYED WITH LEGENDS SUCH AS COUNT BASIE, NAT TOWLES, LENA HORNE, BILLY HOLIDAY AND RAY CHARLES TO NAME A FEW

 AND HIS BAND JAMMED NORTH OMAHA’S DREAMLAND BALLROOM IN 1948

 GRACED THE DREAMLAND BALLROOM AND CONSIDERED JIMMY JEWELL, SR. A ‘FINE FELLOW’

 PRESTON LOVE PLAYED FIRST ALTO WITH THE COUNT AND HIS BAND AT THE DREAMLAND IN JANUARY 1947

-Centrally located in the Heartland, The Jewell will draw musicians from all over the country.
-Situated in The Capitol District, Omaha’s burgeoning nightlife hot spot, the club will be accessible from the Marriott as well as The Capitol Plaza.
+Centrally located in the Heartland, The Jewell draws musicians from all over the country.
+Situated in The Capitol District, Omaha’s burgeoning nightlife hot spot, the club is accessible from the Marriott as well as The Capitol Plaza.